Skip to content

 Run it with sensible defaults

 Using category 1 monthly spend of 200, category 1 happiness of 6, category 2 monthly spend of 150, category 2 happiness of 8, the calculation works out to 6.9/10.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Category 1 Monthly Spend, Category 1 Happiness (1-10), Category 2 Monthly Spend, and Category 2 Happiness (1-10) — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works